Tutorial: Migrate SQL Server to an Azure SQL Managed Instance offline using DMS

 Create a SQL Managed Instance by following the detail in the article Create a SQL Managed Instance in the Azure portal.

-Ensure that the logins used to connect the source SQL Server and target managed instance are members of the sysadmin server role.
+Ensure that the logins used to connect the source SQL Server and target SQL Managed Instance are members of the sysadmin server role.

 By default, Azure Database Migration Service only supports migrating SQL logins.
 However, you can enable the ability to migrate Windows logins by: